SIO-ODF/ctdcal/README.md

 ```

 ### Additional information
- - Please take a look at [INSTALL.md](./INSTALL.md) for instructions on how to install the ORD-CTD-PROC Utilites.
+ - Please take a look at [INSTALL.md](./INSTALL.md) for instructions on how to install the ODF-CTD-PROC Utilites.
  - Please take a look at [SETUP.md](./SETUP.md) for recommendation on how to setup the SBE CTD Hardware and SBE Data Acquisition software.
- - Please take a look at [COOKBOOK.md](./COOKBOOK.md) for suggestions on how to leverage the ORD-CTD-PROC Utilites in a real-world, at-sea scenario.
+ - Please take a look at [COOKBOOK.md](./COOKBOOK.md) for suggestions on how to leverage the ODF-CTD-PROC Utilites in a real-world, at-sea scenario.

+### LICENSING
+Coming soon